viacheslav-dev-1/themepick/README.md

 ```javascript
 applyTheme('darkBlue')
 ```
-If you don't want to initialize theme manager, you can provide theme object dirrectly to <b>applyTheme</b> method:
+If you don't want to initialize theme manager, you can provide theme object directly to <b>applyTheme</b> method:

 ```javascript
 applyTheme({